The route of the 2023 Giro d’Italia was unveiled and here’s a closer stage-by-stage look.

 A 18km time trial to open, it’s on the Adriatic coast and along a ciclovia, but one wide enough for a following car.
 With the maglia rosa up for grabs it’s a big invitation to Filippo Ganna.

 A stage for the sprinters but it’ll suit those who can manage the sharp climbs, this borrows some of the spiky hilltop ramps from typical Tirreno-Adriatico stages.
 The climb to Chieti isn’t even rated but it’s hard.
-There’s 70 from the last climb to the finish to regroup.
+There’s 70km from the last climb to the finish to regroup.

 A stage where you probably don’t need to tune in early, the action comes on the flanks of Monte Vulture, an extinct volcano.
 That said, who will control the stage?
 The sprinters’ teams won’t and the GC teams won’t rush either.

-A mid-mountain stage on some familiar roads, the Molella-Laceno finish has been a couple of times in recent years.
+A mid-mountain stage on some familiar roads, the Molella-Laceno finish has been used a couple of times in recent years.
 As a finish it’s where Domenico Pozzovivo got his stage win in 2012 and the Colle Molella is a selective 4km at 10%.

 A good day for a breakaway but given the few chances for the sprinters this year and the flat finish that awaits, several teams will try to set up their sprinters for the win.